During the programme

 From day one, you will learn what it is to be a teacher and how to teach German language and culture to young people.

-Our Teacher Education in German programme covers five disciplines:
+Teacher Education in German covers 3 components:

 Content of the Teacher Education in German programme